Normoxd/PY-Calc/README.md

 ```
 3 if the command above gives you a error that mean tkinter is not installed, run this command to install it

-- on Windows, tkinter is installed by defsult by the python installer
+- on Windows, tkinter is installed by default by the python installer
 - on Linux, tkinter is not installed by default as i remember

 (For Debian/Ubuntu-based distributions)